TeachersFirst's D Day Resources

 This informative site uses photographs, articles, maps, and videos to recapture the remarkable events of June 6, 1944.
 Scroll all the way down the page to Learn the History and click D Day Overview to discover the D-Day events beginning with what happened leading up to the storming of the beaches of Normandy.
 Find background information on some of the important characters of this historic event.
 From the top of the webpage click Learn, then slide to Teachers & Students where you will find Educational Resources with links to lesson plans and first-hand accounts from Veterans of D-Day.
 At least one of the videos is presented via YouTube.
 If your district blocks YouTube, the video may not be viewable.

-tag(s): d day (9), veterans (20), world war 2 (149)
+tag(s): d day (10), veterans (27), world war 2 (156)

 In the Classroom

 Feature this site during a single lesson on D-Day or as part of any World War II unit.
-Redefine student learning by challenging students to make a multimedia presentation using one of the many TeachersFirst Edge tools, reviewed here.
+Enhance student learning by challenging students to make a multimedia presentation about what they learned using one of the many TeachersFirst Edge tools, reviewed here.
 A few of our favorites would be to create an annotated image including text boxes and related links using a tool such as Image Annotator, reviewed here.
 Alternatively, use a mapping tool such as Zeemaps, reviewed here, to create a map of local landforms (with audio stories and pictures included)!
 Or, extend learning and have students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about a soldier, leader, or politician involved with D-Day events.

 Add your comments below (available only to members) | Become a Member